The ultimate guide to bitcoin-backed Loans

 Loan to value requirement

-Other companies offer lower interest rates at lower LTV ratios (eg 20%, 30%).
+Companies may offer lower interest rates at lower LTV ratios (eg 20%, 30%).
 This means that their clients are depositing far more bitcoin.
 Some companies do this so they can then rehypothecate (lend out) the collateral to those interested in borrowing bitcoin, and other companies ask for lower LTV because it is lower risk for the companies to lend since they have more collateral.
-Unchained Capital loans are issued at 40% LTV because we do not rehypothecate, and we want to avoid liquidations as much as possible.
+Unchained loans are issued at 40% LTV because we do not rehypothecate, and we want to avoid liquidations as much as possible.

 Loan to value (LTV) vs. collateral to principal (CTP)

 The collateral to principal ratio is the inverse of the loan to value ratio.
 A 40% LTV means that you have a CTP of 250%.
-The CTP ratio makes it easier for Unchained Capital clients to understand the current status of their collateral ratio, especially during a drop in the price of bitcoin.
+The CTP ratio makes it easier for Unchained clients to understand the current status of their collateral ratio, especially during a drop in the price of bitcoin.

 Prepayment penalties